akashsolanki1101/Weather-Mobile-App/README.md

      style="float:left"/>

 Along with react native features, I used:
-     - drysky api to get weather data for given lat & lang.
+-drysky api to get weather data for given lat & lang.
-     - mapbox to get address for particular lat & lamg
+-mapbox to get address for particular lat & lamg